ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should calculate how much you will have to pay for an item that is 60% off the original price of $52.99.
+        Write code that calculates how much you will have to pay for an item that is 60 percent off the original price of $52.99.
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
                 double price = 52.99;
                 double discount = 0.6;

                 // Add your code here

             }
         }